Ch. 3: Interview Tips

 Don’t talk about how you really need a job or about any baggage you have.
-It’s not good to talk about personal problems or anything that would make them sense that you couldn’t perform your duties.
+It’s not good to talk about personal problems or anything that would make them sense that you couldn’t perform your duties outside of normal accommodations.

 Stay professional and keep a moderate poker face on.
 Be polite and pleasant, but don’t reveal too much about your personal life.

-5. Don't Dominate the Conversation
+5. Don't Dominate The Conversation

-If you get them talking about themselves and the job, it will give you a break and let you reorganize your thoughts.
+If you get them talking about themselves and the job, it will give you a break and let you re-organize your thoughts.
 Remember that an interview is a conversation and not just a Q and A.

 Nobody likes a person that overpowers the conversation and rambles.
 Keep a good discourse, and it will show that you, in fact, do have good communication skills and leadership potential.

 So, listen for great opportunities to ask more compelling questions that keep your interviewer engaged; you don’t have to let them be the only one asking questions.

-6. Don't Break the Bubble
+6. Don't Break The Bubble

 Always keep in mind your interviewer's personal space, this includes: eye contact and proximity to their body.